-Working with business minded, entrepreneurial Trustees and advocating for The Education Support Partnership, has heightened my interest in operational, financial and organisational management and developed an awareness of the importance of personal effectiveness and staff well-being.
-This raised sensitivity or awareness has required me to think more deeply about my own personal effectiveness, how I employ my time and importantly, before I advocate for anything NEW or IMPROVED, let alone NEW and IMPROVED as a leader.
+Working with business owners / Trustees and advocating for The Education Support Partnership, heightened my interest in operational, financial and organisational management.
+It helped me develop an awareness of the importance of personal effectiveness (both my own and that of my leadership colleagues) and how that supports staff effectiveness and staff well-being.
+This raised awareness has required me to think more deeply about my own personal effectiveness, how I employ my time and importantly, before I advocate for anything NEW or IMPROVED, let alone NEW and IMPROVED imposed on schools from above.

 The metaphor describes a dangerous river in which several people are drowning (teachers) and some have perished (exiting teachers).
 Rescue workers struggle to pull them out and come to realise that no matter how hard they work they cannot rescue or resuscitate (return to teaching) all the victims.
 Courageously, they discuss how to raise funds to hire more staff and suggest that warning signs be installed.